 Some injuries caused by medical malpractice can result in death.
 For example, if a patient contracts a septic infection because of a surgery in which non-sterile implements were used and is not able to recover from the infection, the surgeon can be sued for medical malpractice and a wrongful death suit may be filed by the grieving family members.
 In another example, if a scalpel nicks an organ during the process of surgery and the bleeding is not noticed and addressed and the patient suffers serious consequences, the doctor who performed the surgery can be sued for malpractice because of the result of their negligent error.

 Medical malpractice often results in serious injuries.
-Some common cases include:
+Some common causes include:

 If you or someone you care about experienced one of these or any other form of medical malpractice and want to explore your legal options, contact medical malpractice attorney at Russell & Hill, PLLC for a case evaluation.